fabiangreffrath/woof/README.md

  * The flashing disk icon has been brought back.
  * Error messages now appear in a pop-up window.
  * All non-free embedded lumps have been either removed or replaced.
+ * Support for helper dogs and beta emulation is now unconditionally enabled.

 ## Input